Lazaro232/Udemy/myProjects/webAlbionApp/README.md

  * Open the local web page.

- * choose the food and fill the asked informations.
+ * Choose the food and fill the asked informations.

 ## :globe_with_meridians: Links and Email: